Hyperledger Foundation Trademark Usage Guidelines

-These guidelines apply to use of the Hyperledger trademarks.
-The Linux Foundation Trademark Usage Guidelines, available at www.linuxfoundation.org/trademark-usage, also apply to any use of the Hyperledger trademarks.
+The below guidelines supplement The Linux Foundation Trademark Usage Guidelines, available at www.linuxfoundation.org/trademark-usage.
+Together, they govern use of all Hyperledger Foundation trademarks.

 Rules and Policies Applicable to Hyperledger Marks Owned by The Linux Foundation